Project

 Background and Objective

-The project results will provide information for political decision makers on the suitability of forestry measures for climate protection reward systems as well as on the quantity and cost effects of the measures.
-For this purpose, "fact sheets" on the respective measure options will be prepared.
+The project results are intended to provide policymakers with information on the suitability of forestry measures for climate protection remuneration systems, as well as on the quantitative and cost-related impacts of these measures.

 Approach